JackCooper666/learning-note/ROS/hardware/RTK/xsense-mti-680g.md

 There are three methods to receive the RTCM massages through  the NTRIP server.
 ## NTRIP server on a PC with main connector/cable
 ![[NTRIP server on PC.png]]
+### using the MT manager
+1. ensure your laptop is connected with internet
+2. open the NTRIP client which is under the MT manager tool bar
+3. input the address and port of the NTRIP server you want to connected.
+For example, the address and port of the SiReNT is 199.184.151.36 and 2101.
+4. input your NTRIP Account(username and password), you may need to pay one from the NTRIP company
+5. select the closest NTRIP mount point in the dropdown menu
+6. click the "update mount points"
+7. click "Start"

+The NTRIP Client window is divided into two sections:
+1. Under NTRIP caster settings, the user can log-in to the desired NTRIP server by providing the address, port number, username and password.
+2. The NTRIP stream section allows for further configuration of the NTRIP setup:
+	1. The "Update mount points" button can be used to refresh the dropdown menu for NTRIP mount points.
+	2. The "Mount point details" button will open a separate window with an overview of all available mount points for the configured provider (see figure below).
+	3. The "GGA transmit interval" indicates the interval in seconds at which the current location of the MTi is transmitted to the NTRIP server.
+This is a requirement for obtaining RTCM messages.
+	4. Alternatively, it is possible to manually set the position (latitude, longitude, altitude) that is transmitted to the NTRIP server, instead of transmitting the real-time position as estimated by the MTi.
+	5. Finally, the "Start" button will initiate the NTRIP connection.
+An increasing number of bytes transmitted should be visible.
+The MT Status View (see Overview MT Manager) can now be used to check the RTK fix status.
+### using the ros package
+1. cd to the ntrip.launch under the ntrip package
+2. fill the host, port, mountpoint, username, password
+3. then cd to the workspace
+4. `source ./devel/setup.bash`
+5. `roslaunch`

 ## NTRIP modem and a wireless connection